It’s something that’s drilled into us from early childhood. One of the golden rules of safe, successful living: don’t talk to strangers.

 Award-winning writer, Mitch Albom, author of The Five People You Meet in Heaven, famously wrote: “The only time we waste is the time we spend thinking we’re alone.”
 That’s particularly true when we’re abroad.
-Connections with locals or fellow travellers will almost always lead to a deeper, more rewarding experience.
-And isn’t that the ultimate point of travelling in the first place?
+Connections with locals or fellow travelers will almost always lead to a deeper, more rewarding experience.
+And isn’t that the ultimate point of traveling in the first place?

 Jonathan Thompson is an award-winning journalist, regular SOLO columnist and presenter of Adventure Cities on the Discovery Channel.

 Got a story or adventure that could inspire a solo traveler like you?
 Tag @flashpack on social or email [email protected] to be featured.